PHSKC-APDE/hyrule/example_workflow/_targets.md

 1. Machine learning (and most regression-esque approaches) are relatively flexible.
-If you can convert your problem into a series of rows (e.g. whether two records match) with some predictor variables – you can fit your model.
-Although the flexible interface does occasionally mean it takes longer to get started, users get a lot more runway – especially when they want to be clever and/or create customized predictors.
-For example, this workflow compares the address histories between two records to determine the minimum observed geographic distance which is used a predictor.
-This type of thing is difficult to encode in a probabilistic interface.
+If you can convert your problem into a series of rows (e.g., whether two records match) with some predictor variables – you can fit your model.
+Although the flexible interface does occasionally mean it takes longer to get started, users get a lot more – especially when they want to be clever and/or create customized predictors.
+For example, this workflow compares the address histories between two records to determine the minimum observed geographic distance, which is then used a predictor.
+This type of variable is difficult to encode in a probabilistic interface.
 2. Ensembling methods (which flow naturally from a regression/machine learning type approach) allow users to employ multiple model families (and their various permutations) to generate the final match score.
 In the ideal case, each model will be good at a particular part of the overall problem, and then the whole of the models will be greater than the sum of the parts (or at least, better than an individual part).
-If nothing else,, probabilistic approaches can be used within an overall ensemble.
+If nothing else, probabilistic approaches can be used within an overall ensemble.
-3. Any good record linkage project is going to require some manner of verifying if the resulting match determinations are any good (e.g. is A a link to B).
+3. Any good record linkage project is going to require some manner of verifying if the resulting match determinations are any good (e.g., is A a link to B).
 Since the “hassle” of creating a manually labeled training dataset already needs to get done – users might as well consider fitting some models on it.
 In practice, only a few hundred labeled pairs (maybe 2 - 3 hours of work) is required to get a ensemble up and running.

 ### Useful Concepts